faustiandreams/faustiandreams.github.io/_posts/2022-08-23-glosten-milgrom-model.md

 The model is very interesting, as with very simple assumptions it is able to reproduce some phenomena seen in the markets and explain them.
 We have seen that there are different types of risks the maker-maker bears, all coming from information disadvantage.
 This is enough for the market maker to quote positive spreads just to break even.
 Since the market maker is just breaking even, this means that the profits made by the informed traders are paid by the uninformed traders.
-The model is also Bayesian in nature and it shows how the information content of the trades affects the beliefs of the market maker, and ultimately the prices available to buy and sell.
+The model is also Bayesian in nature, and it shows how the information content of the trades affects the beliefs of the market maker, and ultimately the prices available to buy and sell.
 The model also presents a simple mechanism that explains how information is assimilated by the markets, which sounds more reasonable than the "information propagates immediately" conclusion of the EMH.
 We won't get into it, but it can be proved that while the model does not satisfy the strong form of the EMH (in general), it does satisfy the semi-strong version of it.

 It is clear that the model is highly stylized and some hypothesis are too strong.
 Let's go through some of them.
 The model assumes the value of the asset to be fixed within the period and all informed traders to know it with certainty, which is not very realistic.
 In the real world even informed traders can have different estimates for the value of the asset.
 Interestingly this would imply that the bid-ask spread is being paid also by some informed traders, when there is disagreement about the value of the asset.
 The trade size is assumed to be $1$, which greatly simplifies the computation, but ignores the importance of volume as source of information.